spacetelescope/acstools/doc/source/calacs.rst

 BLEVCORR is performed after BIASCORR.
 Calculations are done in ELECTRONS.

-For post-SM4 full-frame WFC exposures, it also includes:
+For post-SM4 full-frame WFC exposures, this also includes:

 * de-striping to remove stripes introduced by new hardware installed during SM-4 (`ACS ISR 2011-05 <https://ui.adsabs.harvard.edu/abs/2011acs..rept....5G/abstract>`_)